rollingrock/ts3_fsx_plugin/readme.txt

 NOTE that (PATH TO FSX ROOT) should be replaced with the actual path.
 For instance on my setup this line looks like:
 		<Path>D:\fsx\simconnect_getradio.exe</Path>

 4) You need to setup 4 hotkeys in Teamspeak 3.
-Go to Settings/Options/Hotkeys and click Add towards the bottom of the window 4a) This should bring up the hotkey Setup Diaglog.
-Click Show advanced Actions 4b) Expand "Plugins" ; then Expand "Plugin Hotkey" ; Finally expand "ts3_fsx_radio_plugin" 4c) Setup hotkeys for the 4 listed.
-Not it's really just 2 buttons but you have to setup "On key Down" and "on Key release" for each button.
+Go into the Teamspeak Plugins menu and click the settings button with the plugin highlighted.
+Follow the directions in the dialog window.

 5) Launch FSX with the plugin running and you're all set!